MANAGERS & TREASURERS

 2

-Parents must first work on a resolution with the Cohort Manager and Cohort Coach Leader.
+Parents must first work on a resolution with the Team Manager and Head Coach.
 If necessary, arrange a face-to-face meeting to discuss the issue.
 The goal of this meeting is to solve the problem.

 3